PavelPZ/riverpod_navigator/README.md

 }
 ```

-### Step3 - use the navigator in MaterialApp.router
+### Step3 - use the RiverpodNavigator in MaterialApp.router

-If you are familiar with the Flutter Navigator 2.0 and the riverpod, the following code is understandable:
+If you are familiar with the Flutter Navigator 2.0 and the riverpod, the following code is clear:

 ```dart
 class App extends ConsumerWidget {